Jurassic Lake Rainbows - Jurassic Lake Lodge

 Check out Dr. Meng Syn’s videos of our hosted trip.
 They capture how incredible Jurassic Lake Lodge’s fishery truly is.

 A 7:22 Vimeo Video of Steve Sakamaki's trip here by Meng Syn.

 Join us for the best giant rainbow fishing in the world.
 Don't wait; these spots won't last long.

 7-nights and 6-days guided fishing

-Click here for our main page for Jurassic Lake Lodge.
+Click here for Jurassic Lake Lodge's main page.

 You are not limited to our hosted weeks.
 Provided there are openings, we can book the Lodge for a time that works best for you.
 Please contact us with any questions you may have.

 1 (800) 205-3474 ext.
 1